-- The average speed across all low volume streets was 21 mph. - Low traffic streets are the city's safest streets based on the citywide crash study, although severe and fatal crashes have happened on them. - The city regularly receives resident concerns about vehicles driving too fast on roads of all traffic levels.
-These complaints, when compared with the existing speed data, suggest that the current speed limit does not reflect the expectations of residents and that the city can support this by setting a speed that supports safety and community expectations on these streets.

-• The median speeds of medium and high traffic roads are similar, ranging from 27 to 29 mph.
+- The average and median speed across all low volume streets was 21 mph. - Low traffic streets are the city's safest streets based on the citywide crash study, although severe and fatal crashes have happened on them. - The city regularly receives resident concerns about vehicles driving too fast on roads of all traffic levels.
+These complaints, when compared with the existing speed data, suggest that the current speed limit does not reflect the expectations of residents and that the city can support this by setting a speed that supports safety and community expectations on these streets. - The median speeds of medium and high traffic roads are similar, ranging from 27 to 29 mph.
 This indicates that the current speed limit is higher than most drivers are comfortable traveling and lowering it will support safety on those streets.
+These roads are posted at 30, 35, and 40 mph.
 Characteristics of higher traffic roads, when compared to medium traffic roads, are the higher number of lanes.
 The increased width of the road makes it more difficult for pedestrians and bicyclists to cross.

-10. Race equity and inclusion (REI) considerations
+10. Race equity and inclusion (REI)